 Use your network – your friends, family and colleagues.
 You can check with your place of worship to see if you can post an advertisement on their bulletin board or in their newsletter.
 You could test the waters with your local Facebook community page.
-You could post an ad on the You’ve Earned It Notice Board.
+You could post an ad on the You’ve Earned It co-living Directory.
 Word of mouth is always a powerful tool.

 Screening of potential tenants and background checks